Physiotherapy

 Good to Know

-• Documents to keep: Receipts from the physiotherapy clinic showing the physiotherapist's name and registration number, date of service, and amount paid.
+• Keep receipts from the physiotherapy clinic showing the physiotherapist's name and registration number, date of service, and amount paid.

 Frequently Asked Questions